joellord/mern-k8s/docs/docs/containerization/2-backend.md

 ---
 # Containerize the backend

 It's now time to create your first container.
-Packaging a Node.js application is one of the simplest container you can create, so it's a good place to start.
+Packaging a Node.js application is one of the simplest containers you can create, so it's a good place to start.

-Let's look how to do this.
+Let's look at how to do this.

 ## Create a Dockerfile